 Many studies have found exercise reduces stress.
 Aerobic exercise works best for most

 people.
 This includes running, swimming, or brisk walking.
 Yoga, Pilates, tai chi,

 or simple stretching can also help.
 They help create a calmer, meditative state.

 Talking with a family member or friend outside of work about the issues that cause

 your stress at work can help you put things in perspective.
 Explore solutions and

 ways to cope together.

-from a mental health professional who specializes in stress management.
+Talk with a mental health provider who specializes in stress management.